 - Carry your bike from the front of the bus onto the sidewalk and tell the driver you are done unloading.
 Never cross in front of the bus.

 Mountain Climber Program

-You can use our bike racks to bring your bike up and down the James Mountain Road/West 5th Cut for free.
+You can use our bike racks to bring your bike up and down the James Mountain Road/West 5th Cut, Beckett Drive Access and Kenilworth Access for free.
 Find out more about the Mountain Climber Program.

 If you think that you left your bike on a bus, call HSR Information at 905-527-4441.
 If the HSR does not have your bike, contact Hamilton Police Services at 905-546-4925.